makaty95/ftp-wire/docs/docs/index.md

   packet contents.

 The current project version had been refactored about 2 times before reaching this stage of the developement.
-Check the full docs

-## Documentation
-Find the full docs in the `/docs` folder inside the repo.

 ## License
 The project uses the <a href="https://en.wikipedia.org/wiki/MIT_License" target="_blank"> MIT license </a>.